harley-zhang/simpleweather/README.md

     <br><br>
 </div>

-App that allows users to see weather for any location using search with a clean UI.
+Weather app for any city in the world.
 Made with React and OpenWeatherMap API.

 ## Features